John Haycraft

 John Stacpoole Haycraft (11 December 1926 - 23 May 1996) was an English language teacher and author who founded the International House World Organisation, which has shaped the evolution of the profession of English language teaching (ELT).

 Early life

-He was born on 11 December 1926 in Quetta, British India.
+He was born on 11 December 1926 in Quetta, Baluchistan Agency, British India, now in Pakistan.
 He was the son of William Church Stacpoole Haycraft (1891–1929), who was a British officer in the colonial Indian army.
 He was the grandson of John Berry Haycraft and great-nephew of Sir Thomas Haycraft.
 His mother was Olive Lillian Esmée (1901–1978).
 He had one younger brother, Colin Berry Haycraft (1929–1994).
 His father died when he was still young, killed by one of his soldiers.

 His mother supported her family on a small army pension and worked as a tennis player.

 Education

 He studied at Wellington, in Berkshire, where he showed his natural leadership qualities and became head boy.
 Later with his brother they came back to Britain, where they both studied at Oxford University - John matriculated from Jesus College in 1948 and obtained a second-class degree in modern history in 1951.
 Colin Haycraft became an editor and married Ann Margaret Lindholm, a writer and essayist.

 After a postgraduate course at Yale, he was a tourist guide in Toledo and gave private English lessons.